 - Hard Collars – This is a metal ring spins on the lock cylinder, by doing that it prevents any tool to remove the cylinder.

 - Faceplate – The faceplate covers the internal systems of the lock’s housing parallel to the strike plate, but on the door itself.

 - Day/Night Switch – This switch will lock the door from the outside and keep it unlocked on the inside, or engage to keep both sides unlocked.

 How to install a mortise lock

 The installation of mortise locks can be done by any homeowner with basic understanding and knowledge of woodworking tools and methods.

 This installation requires precise rectangular cutting holes within the edge of the door, for this, the homeowner or locksmith will use the traditional mortising jig which makes the job much simple.
 This carved hole formed on the edge of the door will host the primary body lock which will be then secured inside the available space with screws.

-The other part of the mortise lock is strike plate which is secured over the door jamb and where the bolts should be fitted into place to successfully lock the door.
+The other part of the mortise lock is strike plate which is secured over the door jamb and where the bolts should be fitted into place to lock the door successfully.
 Nowadays, mortise locks use a lever mechanism instead of the old keyed cylinder locks.